boogen/ml-course/README.md

 - Implements the K-Means clustering algorithm from scratch.
 - Uses synthetic data generated with `make_blobs`.
-- Clusters are visualized in 2D space with randomly initialized centroids.
+- Initializes centroids using the K-Means++ strategy for improved convergence.
-- Compares final clustering visually with centroids marked.
+- Visualizes clusters in 2D space with final centroids marked.

 ### 🔹 [Random Forest](random_forest/README.md)